johan-gras/johan-gras.github.io/projects/indoortracking.md

 Once those pre-processing steps are made, *the user can choose* on the first frame *the region (e.g.: a person) to be tracked* during the full sequence.
 The algorithm now, need to choose **the most likelihood regions in the subsequent frames**. *This is not trivial*, since image data are noisy even after some pre-processing.

 All the characteristics of the initial region are loaded.
-For every other frames, *an innovative algorithm* (note: glorifiying my home-made algorithm) decided what the most likelihood region is, based on past information.
+For every other frames, *an innovative algorithm* (note: glorifying my home-made algorithm) decided what the most likelihood region is, based on past information.
 In short *the algorithm look at the proximity of the chose region on the last frame* :
 - If **there is only one region**, this is the chosen one.
 - If **there is no region**, then we keep the focus on the last region, but warn the user of the momentary loss of tracking.